Chocolate Covered Apricot Cookies are tasty, fun and unusual. Made with dried apricots, they’re soft on the inside and crispy on the outside.

-- 1 cup finely chopped white chocolate
+- 1 cup white chocolate chips

-- 1 cup semi-sweet chocolate chips
+- 1 cup semisweet chocolate chips

-- 4-1/2 dozen dried apricots
+- 4½ dozen dried apricots (soft and plump is best)

 - 2 tablespoons finely chopped almonds or almond meal

-Preheat the oven to 350 degrees F and line two baking sheets with parchment paper.
+- Preheat the oven to 350°F and line two baking sheets with parchment paper.
 Set aside.

-In a medium-sized mixing bowl, combine the flour, cocoa powder, baking soda and salt.
+- In a medium-sized mixing bowl, combine the flour, cocoa powder, baking soda and salt.
 Set aside.

-In a large mixing bowl, mix the butter with the sugars and vanilla.
+- In a large mixing bowl, mix the butter with the sugars and vanilla.
 Once everything is evenly blended, add the egg and mix until the batter is smooth.

-Add the dry ingredients to the wet ingredients and mix only until combined.
+- Add the dry ingredients to the wet ingredients and mix only until combined.

-Use a 1-inch cookie scoop to shape the cookie dough, about 2 inches apart on the parchment-covered baking sheets.
+- Use a 1-inch cookie scoop to shape the cookie dough, about 2 inches apart on the parchment-covered baking sheets.

-Then place one dried apricot on each dollop of dough and press it down gently.
+- Then place one dried apricot on each dollop of dough and press it down gently.

-Add a second 1-inch cookie scoop of dough on top of each dried apricot.
+- Add a second 1-inch cookie scoop of dough on top of each dried apricot.
 Press down gently to seal the edges so the apricot is completely hidden.

-Now sprinkle a bit of the almonds on top of each one.
+- Now sprinkle a bit of the almonds on top of each one.

 - Bake in the preheated oven just until the cookies no longer look wet, about 8 minutes.
 They should still look a bit doughy when you remove them from the oven -- they will firm up a bit as they cool.
 Leave them on the baking sheet for a couple minutes, then transfer them to a cooling rack.